IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 ~~~

-# apply an EWMA filter with a 1 RTT time constant.
+# apply an EWMA filter with a 1 RTT time constant, or at least 1/LOSS_RATE_THRESHOLD packets.
-alpha = min(0.5, mss/ref_wnd)
+alpha = min(LOSS_RATE_THRESHOLD, mss/ref_wnd)
 if (packet_is_lost)
   loss_rate = (1-alpha)*loss_rate + alpha
 else
   loss_rate = (1-alpha)*loss_rate
 ~~~

-The following variables are used:
+The following variables and constants are used:

 * loss_rate (0.0): Average loss rate.

 * packet_is_lost: Set to true if a packet is determined to be lost.

+* LOSS_RATE_THRESHOLD (0.01): Threshold for triggering loss based reference window backoff, explained more in {{link-loss-rate-policer}}.

 #### Receiving ECN-CE with classic ECN  {#reaction-ecn-ce}